How to reduce customer friction and increase business resilience

-The coronavirus has permanently changed the way businesses think about security, identity, and trust.
-In the past, many businesses had a perimeter mindset.
-They wanted to build protective walls around their businesses, employees, and customer data.
+Businesses across industries have changed the way they think about identity and trust.
+In the past, many businesses had a “perimeter” mindset.
+They wanted to build walls around their businesses, employees, and customer data.
 But that’s no longer sustainable.

-“The perimeter does not exist anymore,” explained Merritt Maxim, VP and research director at Forrester, at Kount’s Fall 2020 Digital Protection Summit.
+“The ‘perimeter’ does not exist anymore,” explained Merritt Maxim, VP and research director at Forrester, in a webinar with Kount.
 “Your partners are mobile and interacting in different ways.
 Your customers are the same way.”

 According to Forrester’s research, in 2020, organizations saw the biggest changes to customer engagement models, business planning, the macroeconomic environment, and their workforces.
-Even amid changes, one thing became clear: Resilient businesses come out on top.
+Yet, even amid changes, one thing became clear: Resilient businesses come out on top.

 “The traditional disaster recovery and business continuity part of the business was viewed as a not-very-exciting part of the business,” Maxim explained.
 “Now, there’s a realization that business resiliency is absolutely essential.”

 “Fraud and security are all part of resilience,” Maxim said.
 “The risks to customer loyalty can be significant because customers are paying more attention to data and privacy.
-If you can demonstrate to your customers that you’re doing a good job with privacy and consent and how you manage their information, you’re more likely to retain those customers.
-They’ll feel confident that you understand how to do that.”
+If you can demonstrate to your customers that you’re doing a good job with privacy and consent and how you manage their information, you’re more likely to retain those customers.”